 Applications that must boot directly in XIP use the nonvolatile configuration register.
 To enable a device to power-up in XIP using the nonvolatile configuration register, set non-volatile configuration register bits [11:9].
 Settings vary according to protocol, as explained in the Nonvolatile Configuration Register section.
-Because the device boots directly in XIP, the confirmation bit is already set to 0, and after the next power cycle, XIP is active.
-Once in XIP, a command code is unnecessary, and device operations use the SPI protocol currently enabled.
+Because the device boots directly in XIP, after the power cycle, no command code is necessary.
 XIP is terminated by driving the XIP confirmation bit to 1.

-Figure 30: XIP Mode Directly After Power-On
+Figure 36: XIP Mode Directly After Power-On